Tax guide

 What to upload before ITR filing

-For a salaried taxpayer, upload Form 16 from all employers, AIS, Form 26AS, rent receipts, investment proofs, bank interest certificates, and capital gains reports if investments were sold.
+For a salaried taxpayer: Form 16 from every employer during the year, AIS, Form 26AS, rent receipts, investment proofs, bank interest certificates, and capital gains statements if you sold equities, mutual fund units, or property.

-For a freelancer or professional, upload client invoices, bank statements, expense proofs, TDS certificates, GST returns if registered, and tax challans.
+For a freelancer or professional: client invoices, bank statements, expense proofs, TDS certificates (Form 16A), GST returns if you are registered, and advance tax or self-assessment tax challans.

 Final takeaway